ValyrianTech/ComfyUI_with_Flux/README_short.md

 # ComfyUI with Flux.1-dev

-This is a shortened version of the README, read the full README here: [ComfyUI with Flux.1-dev README](https://github.com/ValyrianTech/ComfyUI_with_Flux/blob/main/README.md)
+This is a shortened version of the README, read the full version here: [ComfyUI with Flux.1-dev README](https://github.com/ValyrianTech/ComfyUI_with_Flux/blob/main/README.md)

 ## Update 2024-10-11